ArindamTripathi619/ai_calculator/README.md

 ## ✨ How It Works
 1. **Input Handling**: Users draw equations on the web interface.
 2. **AI-Powered Calculations**: The app uses Google's Gemini API for advanced generative calculations.
+3. **Visual Diagrams**: For problems that benefit from visual representation (functions, graphs, geometry), the AI generates matplotlib/Python code which is automatically executed to create PNG images.
-3. **Rate Limiting**: API endpoints are protected from abuse using Redis-backed rate limiting.
+4. **Rate Limiting**: API endpoints are protected from abuse using Redis-backed rate limiting.
-4. **CORS Security**: Only allowed origins can access the API, as configured in the `.env` file.
+5. **CORS Security**: Only allowed origins can access the API, as configured in the `.env` file.

 ---